Course Outline

 All 4 Written Piece Individual

-A minimum of 500 hours undertaken in a field placement setting.
+A minimum of 500 hours undertaken in an approved field placement setting.

 Refer to Format SONIA